zumatt/personalWebsite/README.md

 # Interaction Designer Portfolio

+The project started in order to create a portfolio creating a CMS using Notion or other methods to share content.
+After a bit of research (that you can find here below) I swapped into a static website coded using only chatGPT in order to check the capabilities of AI for web development.

+# Notes and conversations with chatGPT

 The goal is to create a personal website to showcase my projects.
 My aim is to use [chatGPT](https://openai.com/blog/chatgpt), an AI language model, to create the entire portfolio.
 The website will have a homepage that will display four featured projects, a repository page containing all completed projects, and a blog page for news related to the interaction design industry.
 To build the website, I will use standard pages connected to a database created through [Notion](https://www.notion.so/).
 This will make it easy to insert my projects into the website.
 The website's texts, images, and videos will be retrieved directly from a public Notion page.
 This will give me a simple CMS to use, and I can also use [NotionAI](https://www.notion.so/help/guides/using-notion-ai) to write the texts for the projects and news.
 The project aims to test the limits of chatGPT and fully understand its functionalities.